FAQs & Resources

 JATENZO® (testosterone undecanoate) capsules are prescribed to adult men for testosterone replacement therapy when they have a deficiency or absence of their natural testosterone due to structural or genetic causes.

-Safety and efficacy of JATENZO in boys less than 18 years old have not been established.
+Safety and efficacy of JATENZO in men with low testosterone due to age and in boys less than 18 years old have not been established.
 JATENZO is a controlled substance, CIII, due to risk for physical and psychological dependence and abuse.

 Who should not take JATENZO?